Art Galleries of the Bendigo Region

 Click here for more galleries across Maryborough and Surrounds.

 One of the true treasures of the Loddon Valley is Piccoli’s Spanner Sculptures; a two-acre open-air gallery sent within an oasis of ornamental trees and exotic birds.
 The Coach House Gallery in Wedderburn is a thriving arts hub featuring a rich program of local artists’ work.
 Discover the creative talents of the region in this gallery beside the town’s General Store Museum, and shop for art and craft.
+Secret Platypus in Bridgewater is also a must visit when experiencing the creative spirit of the Loddon Region, which showcases a variety of art work, including Aboriginal arts and crafts.

 The region proudly fosters a collection of public works to celebrate history and culture.
 Look out for sculptures and mosaics as you tour the Loddon Valley towns.
 To discover for more galleries across the Loddon Valley, please click here.